-experience in an apprenticeable trade while working at an eligible work placement.
-Students acquire hours toward the completion of their apprenticeship while earning knowledge and

-Students gain

-An apprenticeship is an agreement between the student (who wants to learn a skilled trade), the school, the employer (who teaches the skills) and the Students' Cooperative Education Learning Plan.
+Students gain knowledge and experience in an apprenticeable trade while working at an eligible work placement.
+Students acquire hours toward the completion of their apprenticeship while earning credits.
+An apprenticeship is an agreement between the student (who wants to learn a skilled trade), the school, the employer (who teaches the skills) and the Ministry of Advanced Education and Skills Development (MAESD) (Apprenticeship Branch).

 Students will get a head start on becoming a fully qualified journey person with a skill set that is in demand.
-Apprenticeships are an excellent way of learning valuable work skills and are a viable alternative to traditional post secondary programs.
+Apprenticeships are an excellent way of learning valuable work skills and are a viable alternative to traditional post-secondary programs.

 For more information speak to your school's Co-op or OYAP teacher.
 Visit www.apprenticesearch.com